GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/5_Evaluating_pggb_output.md

 ## Circlator

-**As bacterial genomes are circular, if we can fix the start of the input genomes for pangenome graph constrcution, this may help to exclude the unneccessary complexity in the grph **
+**Bacterial genomes are typically circular, so establishing a fixed starting point for each input genome during pangenome graph construction could reduce unnecessary complexity within the graph.
+Once the genomes are aligned with the same starting point, we can build their index using samtools faidx and proceed with constructing the pangenome graph.
+I encourage you to experiment with this approach after this workshop to see how effectively it functions.**
 ??? info ""

     let's fix the start for all genome using circlator, submit a slurm job.
 It takes less than one minute for each sample.